1165 København K

 Individual tickets can still be purchased on buses (cash only), in metro and train stations or on your phone using a DSB app or via a text message, but they tend to be more expensive than if purchased with a rejsekort.

-Alternatively, you can purchase a FlexCard for 7 days (DKK 250 kroner) or 30 days (DKK 450).
+Alternatively, you can purchase a FlexCard for 7 days or 30 days.
 The greatest benefit of this card is that it is not a personal card and can in fact be shared between multiple people (although not on the same trip, obviously).

 In an interview with University Post, University of Copenhagen graduate student Ralph Møller Trane is willing to go on the record with his view of the Rejsekort.
 He claims to have no affiliation with the Rejsekort company.

-“There will always be people who don’t like change and therefore complain about the new system, and although it isn’t perfect yet, I definitely think that Rejsekort is the future.
-It gives you the benefit of not worrying about how many clips you have left on your klippekort or how many zones you need for your journey.”
+»There will always be people who don’t like change and therefore complain about the new system (the Rejsekort was new in 2015, where the article was originally published, red.), and although it isn’t perfect yet, I definitely think that the rejsekort is the future.
+It gives you the benefit of not worrying about how many clips you have left on your klippekort or how many zones you need for your journey,« Ralph Møller Trane says.

 So off you go then.
 Have a good trip!